Machine learning based hyperspectral image analysis: A survey: Open Issues and Future Challenges

 \subsection{Robustness and reliability of models}

-The grand challenge of hyperspectral data analysis is to build models that are invariant to the differences in the time and season of image acquisition, the site, the platform, the spatial resolution, the spectral resolution and sampling intervals, and the sensor technology.
+The grand challenge of hyperspectral data analysis is to build models that are invariant to the differences in factors such as, the time and season of image acquisition, site, platform, spatial resolution, spectral resolution, band sampling intervals, and sensor technology.
 It is an ambitious task as there are massive variability in the spectra when any one those factors is even slightly altered.
-Therefore, studies so far have mostly concentrated on developing models that work for a particular image.
-These models are typically trained using the labeled pixels in the test image itself or using the ground spectra and the chemical analysis of samples collected over the imaged site.
-However, the eventual goal is to build universal models that once trained, can be applied to other images taken under conditions different from the original directly or with slight modifications.
+Therefore, studies so far have mostly concentrated on developing models that work well for a particular image.
+These models are typically trained on the labeled pixels in the test image itself or on the ground spectra and ground truth information collected over the imaged site, and evaluated on the remaining unlabeled pixels.
+Nonetheless, the eventual goal is to build universal models which are operable under different conditions.

 Interest towards such models is beginning to grow in the remote sensing community, as seen by the contest problem in the 2017 IEEE Geoscience and Remote Sensing (GRSS) data fusion competition\footnote{\url{http://www.grss-ieee.org/community/technical-committees/data-fusion/}}.
 The task in the competition is to map the land use of new test cities using ground truth land use information of separate cites in the training images using multispectral data collected by different satellites at different seasons.
-Once the satellite based hyperspectral imaging becomes more mature, such datasets will be available for hyperspectral images as well and make it possible to classify land covers into finer classes than it is currently possible with multispectral images.
+Once the satellite based hyperspectral imaging becomes more mature, such datasets will be available for hyperspectral images as well and researchers will have opportunities to invent new methods for multi-city hyperspectral classification.